allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 ###Secondly:

-At a later date Cosmos Cash may also support Fungibilty Approach 1.
+At a later date Cosmos Cash may also support Fungibility Approach 1 - note that it is possible to support both outlined approaches to Fungibility at the same time.

 It is anticipated that some issuers may wish to issue EMTs without regard for other issuers.